zekinah/zone-redirect/readme.txt

 == Changelog ==
 = 1.0.8 =
-* CSS Tweaks on Admininstrator.
+* CSS Tweaks on Administrator.

 = 1.0.7 =
 * Fixed Minor Bugs when the `WP_DEBUG` is on.